Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:1
 ```

 In the above example, the command searches for "vistas" again but this time searches within a file pattern within the directory `berlitz2`.
 It allows the user to search within files titled `Vallarta` giving the user much more control over how specific they need to search for the given key word.
 The command gives a count indicating the word's presence in every file that matches the pattern and path specified in the command.
+In this example, `grep -rc` and `grep -c` don't differ much in effectiveness because the user has a specific path they need to gather information from.
+However, it does show that `grep -rc` still has the capability to be as specific as seraching a specific single directory path leading directly to `.txt` files on top of being able to search entire directories without detailed specification of file location.
+Regardless of the approach, it is still the `grep -c` aspect taking the given file path and searching for the count of the specified pattern within the files.

 ## grep -w